-A step challenge is simply a challenge that tracks the number of steps a person takes from walking or running.
+A step challenge is simply a challenge that tracks the number of steps a person takes from walking or running (this is similar to a walking challenge, but the objective is different).
 They help create friendly competition in the workplace while also encouraging healthy living.
 Step challenges are easy to manage and can be set up in two different ways: either as an individual competition where each participant is competing against one another, or as a team-based challenge that combines everyone’s steps to reach one goal.
 Team challenges are great for bringing colleagues together, especially with remote workers.

 Tracking Step Challenges